What is a Sales Qualified Lead "SQL"?

-To quickly recap – in our previous article, we concluded that a “lead” was simply a prospective customer, created when a business or individual indicates an interest in what you’re selling, and/or provides a piece of contact information.
+To quickly recap – in our previous article, we concluded that a “lead” was simply a prospective customer, created when a business or individual indicates an interest in what you're selling, and/or provides a piece of contact information which is achieved via lead generation.

-We also concluded that not all leads are created equal, and that a Marketing Qualified Lead was a lead that is both a good fit for your business and is also displaying an active interest in learning more about it.
+We also concluded that not all leads are created equal, which must be understood for your sales process, and that a Marketing Qualified Lead was a lead that is both a good fit for your business and is also displaying an active interest in learning more about it.
 Only when a lead ticks both of these boxes do they become an MQL, and thusly qualify for the receipt of direct marketing messages.

 You can read more in the post itself – ‘What Is an MQL?’